fifth-postulate/postscript-whisperer/workshop/guide/src/expectations.md

 # What to expect
-This book is devided into the following parts
+This book is divided into the following parts

 * Introduction
 * Tools